M1841 24-pounder howitzer: Civil War

 Model 1841 24-pounder howitzer at Battery 5 in Petersburg National Battlefield.

 In 1853, France designed an artillery piece that combined the functions of the field gun and the howitzer.
 The weapon was quickly copied by the US Army and the M1857 12-pounder Napoleon gun-howitzer was the result.
 During the Civil War, the 24-pounder howitzer was not frequently employed by batteries of Union field artillery because it was relatively heavy and had a shorter range compared to the 12-pounder Napoleon's 1619 yd range at 5° elevation.
 Nevertheless, Confederates favored the 24-pounder howitzer for its hitting power and accuracy.
 The concept of a mixed battery of four 12-pounder field guns and two 24-pounder howitzers was not pursued by the Union Army after 1861, so it is not clear why the howitzer continued to be manufactured in 1862–1863.
+The last 24-pounder howitzer was produced on 26 May 1863.

 Bronze Model 1841 24-pounder howitzer at Vicksburg National Military Park is the gun in the foreground.

 Edward McAllister's Battery D, 1st Illinois Light Artillery Regiment was armed with three cast iron 24-pounder howitzers at the Battle of Fort Donelson during which two of the guns were disabled.
 The battery was re-equipped with four bronze 24-pounder howitzers before the Battle of Shiloh in April 1862.
 Frederick Welker's Battery H, 1st Missouri Light Artillery Regiment was armed with two 24-pounder howitzers at the Second Battle of Corinth in October 1862.
 On 30 June 1863, the Union Army of the Cumberland had two 24-pounder howitzers out of 220 artillery pieces while the Army of the Ohio had four out of 72.
 Near Richmond, Virginia, Battery L, 1st Connecticut Heavy Artillery Regiment defended a redoubt with one 24-pounder howitzer and two M1844 32-pounder howitzers.
 In June 1864, the position was attacked by the 22nd South Carolina Infantry Regiment which was repulsed with 17 men killed.
 Another 23 men surrendered rather than trying to retreat under fire.

 During the Battle of Pea Ridge in March 1862, a Confederate unit, Landis' Missouri Battery was armed with four guns, two of which were 24-pounder howitzers.
 At the Battle of Antietam on 17 September 1862, the Confederate Army of Northern Virginia employed four 24-pounder howitzers.
 Two were part of James Reilly's six gun (Rowan) North Carolina Battery and two were in George V. Moody's four gun Madison Louisiana Light Artillery.
 The Union Army of the Potomac employed none at Antietam, but at the Battle of Harpers Ferry, the Confederates captured 47 Federal artillery pieces, including six 24-pounder howitzers.
 At the Battle of Gettysburg on 1–3 July 1863, the Confederate army again utilized four 24-pounder howitzers.